 Naturally, this determines our views of health and medicine.
 We tend to identify organs, bones, and chemicals as our primary target when practicing medicine.
 Human energy is seen as little more than an inconvenient discharge given off by the “real stuff.”

 However, what is it that animates our bones and muscles?
 What is the “ghost in the machine” that separates a living, breathing human being from a medical school cadaver?
 Isn’t this invisible, energetic aspect of who we are worthy of at least as much attention as the nuts and bolts that we can see and touch?
-Isn’t the TV show at least as interesting as the TV set?
-Isn’t’ that which defines us as alive at least as important as that which accompanies us beyond the physical grave – our bones, hair, and teeth?
+Is the TV show at least as interesting as the TV set?
+Isn’t that which defines us as alive at least as important as that which accompanies us beyond the physical grave – our bones, hair, and teeth?

 A landmark study of 393 hospitalized post-surgical cardiac patients, conducted by Randolph Byrd in 1988, showed that prayer directed at those patients (unbeknownst to the patients and at a distance) resulted in significantly faster and more complete recovery in those patients prayed for versus those who were not.